After two years in the dark, Vivid Sydney is back for 2022 with a whole lot of lights, ideas and music to enjoy.

 Aiden Darling Harbour

-This boutique stay has lots of lovely touches including hand painted murals by award-winning artist in residence Jessica Le Clerc, and custom bottled cocktails mixed with local spirits that you can enjoy in your room or in the Wayfarer’s Bar & Cafe.
+The Aiden Darling Harbour is an 88 room boutique stay with lots of lovely touches including hand painted murals by award-winning artist in residence Jessica Le Clerc, and custom bottled cocktails mixed with local spirits that you can enjoy in your room or in the Wayfarer’s Bar & Cafe.

 Read: Twenty Sydney tours for every budget and adrenaline level

-While you may only have glimpses of the lights from your room, once you’ve stepped out your front door and across the road you’ll have Darling Harbour stretched out in front of you and can watch the Vivid light show from the bridge or walk down to be amongst it all.
+While you may only have glimpses of the lights from your room, once you’ve stepped out your front door and across the road you’ll have Darling Harbour stretched out in front of you and can join the Vivid walk to be amongst it all.

 If you’re looking for something special to do during Vivid, check out this Night Light Painting tour where the AAA photo below came from.
 A very fun one to do.